Our research is editorially independent but we may earn a commission for purchases made through our links.

 Washington, D.C. is one of the most visited cities in America, and for good reason!
-Not only is it our nation’s capital, but it’s packed with iconic landmarks, cultural attractions, educational opportunities, a vibrant culinary scene, and plenty of family-friendly fun.
+Not only is it our nation’s capital, but it’s packed with iconic landmarks, cultural attractions, luxury hotels, a vibrant culinary scene, and plenty of family-friendly fun.t

 This is a must-see place for museum lovers, history buffs, and political enthusiasts.
 People come here from all over the country and all around the world to see the places that encapsulate American culture and our spirit of freedom.
 There are so many significant things to see and do in D.C. that it’s impossible to condense them all into one list, but these are some of the top attractions you simply must put on your itinerary when you visit this amazing city.